isovector/certainty-by-construction/src/book/Chapter7-Structures.lagda.md

 One particularly fruitful area to find mathematics that "work" for real problems is to investigate functions which *preserve structure* between mathematical structures.
-Since we're still jiving and excited about monoids, let's consider these structure-preserving functions in the context of monoids.
+Since we're still jiving and excited about monoids, let's think about these structure-preserving functions in the context of monoids.

 Consider therefore what it would mean for a function to preserve the structure of a monoid.
 It's worth asking ourselves exactly what structure monoids have in